janosi/enhancements/keps/sig-network/20200103-mixed-protocol-lb.md

 The goals of this KEP are:

-- analyze the impact of this feature in relation considering the load balancer implementation of cloud providers
+- To analyze the impact of this feature with regard to current implementations of cloud-provider load-balancers
-- define how the activation of this feature could be made configurable if the load balancer implementations of the cloud providers requires such optional behavior
+- define how the activation of this feature could be made configurable if certain cloud-provider load-balancer implementations do not want to provide this feature

 ### Non-Goals